ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/glibc-with-lse/build_glibc_with_lse.md

 Now lets look at how you can build it with LSE support.

-## Build glibc With LSE
+## Build glibc with LSE
 To build glibc with LSE, you should add `CFLAGS` and `CXXFLAGS` to the configure command.

 You can do this one of two ways.
 One way is to use "-mcpu=native" which tells the compiler to detect the architecture/micro-architecture of your machine.
-The other way is to pass the exact architecture option of your machine to the compiler using "-mcpu=neoverse-n2+lse"
+The other way is to pass the exact architecture option of your machine to the compiler using "-mcpu=neoverse-n2+lse".

-Both ways to configure are shown below:
+Both ways are shown below:

 ```bash
 sudo bash ~/glibc/configure --prefix=/usr --disable-werror CC=gcc-10 CXX=g++-10 CFLAGS="-mcpu=native -O3" CXXFLAGS="-mcpu=native -O3"